kellystuard/azk8terraform/README.md

 popd
 ```

-Note: if `helm install` returns `Error: could not find a ready tiller pod`, wait a few seconds and try again.
+> :information_source: Note: if `helm install` returns `Error: could not find a ready tiller pod`, wait a few seconds and try again.
 During the upgrade, Tiller is completely down and no Helm functions will work.

 ## When You are Done
 ```